EricLWang/self/Codex.md

 * The best way to find joy and fulfillment is by constantly striving to add value to the people, places, and commmunities around you.
 * Instigate in a positive way.
 * The people in your life are first, last, and everything in between, in different forms.
+* Courage, not confidence, is what is required to start - confident is self-created.
+* The mindset determines the energy level
 * Be Epic.

 #### 3B: I&S - We